krishauser/Klampt/Cpp/docs/Tutorials/Install-Docker.md

 ## Running the X11 Image (out of date)

-Once you've installed Docker, run the container.
+Once you've installed Docker, setup X forwarding `$ xhost +` before run the container.

+You may also need to build the container by `$ docker build -t klampt .`.

 On RPM Linux (like Red Hat or Fedora), use: